preethamdheeraj/PythonProjects_AI-ML-DS/README.md

 # Python_Projects
-Repository for testing and releasing projects made from Python including AI &amp;  ML
+Repository for testing and releasing projects made in Python including AI &amp;  ML